 The Pros and Cons of This Super Food

-Every supplement I test generally has some “pros” and “cons”.
+Every supplement I test generally has some “pros” and “cons” and some health benefits.
 While I’m a big fan of Boku Superfood, I still found a few on both sides worth mentioning.

-- Small Batch Processed: At first I was a bit skeptical of this feature.
+At first I was a bit skeptical of this feature.
 Why does it matter?
 Well, the more I researched the more I liked it.
-Unlike the mass produced supplements, small batch processing means better attention to detail and generally “fresher” ingredients (from farm to table).
+Unlike the mass produced supplements, small batch processing means better attention to detail and generally “fresher” ingredient list (from farm to table).
 Maybe it’s not a game changer, but this is probably a trend to watch for green supplements in the future.
 Maybe that’s what makes it nutrient dense as well.

-- Can be a bit Pricey: It’s certainly not the most expensive superfood supplement out there, but it also isn’t the cheapest.
-It’s not as inexpensive as Amazing Grass (which I’ve reviewed here), but it’s much less expensive to try a smaller pack than something like bulk ordering Athletic Greens (full review).
+It’s certainly not the most expensive superfood supplement out there, but it also isn’t the cheapest.
+It’s not as inexpensive as Amazing Grass Green Superfood: Super Greens Powder with Spirulina, Chlorella, Digestive Enzymes & Probiotics, Original, 30 Servings (which I’ve reviewed here), but it’s much less expensive to try a smaller pack than something like bulk ordering Athletic Greens (full review).
 Generally, Boku is roughly equivalent in price to the Amazing Grass superfood product line.

 Boku Alternatives – What About the Competition?